Keepin-Tracks/keepintracks.com/content/privacy.md

 ---
 title: "Privacy Policy"
-description: "Privacy Policy for KeepinTracks"
+description: "Privacy Policy for Keepin' Tracks"
-lastUpdated: "December 2024"
+lastUpdated: "December 2025"
 ---

 ## Introduction

-KeepinTracks ("we", "our", or "us") is committed to protecting your privacy.
+Keepin' Tracks ("we", "our", or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our services.

 ## Information We Collect